Sahethi/maths-game/README.md

 # maths-game
-A simple mathematics quiz game based on JavaScript, CSS and HTML.
+A simple mathematics quiz game based on JS, CSS and HTML.